-If you’re headed out to a beach or the park there are a few well-known speakers that you might reach for, and one of the companies with plenty of success in this field is Ultimate Ears, or UE.
-It’s the company behind the UE Boom, Roll, and Wonderboom series, all of which are go-to’s for many.
-In the past, if you wanted something with a bigger sound, you were left reaching for something like the JBL Charge 4, but with the new UE Hyperboom Bluetooth speaker, that’s no longer the case.
+If you’re headed out to a beach or the park there are a few well-known speakers that you might reach for, and one of the companies with plenty of success in this field is Ultimate Ears (UE).
+It’s the company behind the UE BOOM, Roll, and WONDERBOOM series, all of which are go-to speakers for many.
+The UE HYPERBOOM makes loud sound portable, or more so than before.
 This is a giant UE speaker stretched to its limits, but does that make it any good?

-To my surprise UE included an optical input, which is a genius move.
-While this speaker is obviously going to get some use at summer parties be it at the beach or at the park, I’m more of a homebody.
-Even though I occasionally bring a speaker to the party, most of the time I’m just sitting in my apartment relaxin.
-The optical input means that I was also able to plug in my PS4 and take advantage of this speaker while playing games or listening to music around the house (I have Spotify on my PS4 as well).
-The idea that I can use this speaker in my daily life as a large, loud, and fairly durable speaker and then pick it up and bring it with me to my next family barbecue is very appealing.
+UE included an optical input, which is a genius move.
+While this speaker is obviously going to get some use at summer parties be it at the beach or at the park, the optical input means it can benefit homebodies.
+Even though I occasionally bring a speaker to a party, most of the time I’m just sitting in my apartment relaxing.
+The idea that I can use this large, loud, and fairly durable speaker in my daily life and then pick it up and bring it with me to my next family barbecue is very appealing.
 If you’re a home theater nut, this obviously isn’t going to cut it for you.
 However, I can see this being useful for people who want a quick upgrade to the sound on their TV and to kill two birds with one stone.
-If your TV or gaming system has an optical output, this is basically a two-for-one special.

 Even though this does have an optical input, this speaker was clearly designed for your next party.
 So much so, that UE engineered a solution to a party foul.
 You know when someone is connected via Bluetooth and playing music, and then someone else has to connect their phone?
-You either have to hand off the aux (which results in a weird gap or no music) or you need to re-pair another phone to the speaker which, again, results in a gap of no music.
+You either have to hand off the aux or you need to re-pair another phone to the speaker, both instances result in a gap of no music.
 To combat this, UE included two Bluetooth inputs.
-So while one person is connected and playing DJ, a second person can pair to the speaker and queue up their song without interrupting the flow of the party.
-Even switching between the inputs is seamless since they fade into each other instead of simply abruptly jumping between songs.
-It’s a clever solution that I wish every speaker had and this gets the UE Hyperboom originality points in my book.
+One person can actively play DJ, while a second person can pair to the speaker and queue up their song without interrupting the flow of the party.

 Besides the two Bluetooth inputs, you also get an optical input, a USB-A output for charging your devices, and a 3.5mm input.
 Switching between all of the inputs is simple, as there’s a dedicated button for all four on top of the speaker.
 One thing that’s worth noting is that the 3.5mm and optical outputs are hidden under a rubber flap along the back of the speaker, so if you’re going to be using those then just keep in mind that you’re breaking the IPX4 seal to use them so avoid water if possible.

-UE claims that the Hyperboom will give you about 24 hours of constant playback on 50% volume, and just around three full hours of playback on 100% volume.
-In my testing I managed to get 22 hours and 14 minutes of constant playback which is pretty impressive.
-If you’ve ever owned a UE speaker before, then the process of checking the battery life on the Hyperboom will be familiar to you.
+UE claims that the HYPERBOOM will give you about 24 hours of constant playback on 50% volume, and just around three full hours of playback on 100% volume.
+In our testing, we recorded 22 hours, 14 minutes of constant playback.
+If you’ve ever owned a UE speaker before, then the process of checking the battery life on the HYPERBOOM will be familiar to you.
 To check battery life, all you have to do is tap the + and – icons simultaneously.

-As you can see from the frequency response graph, there is still a good amount of emphasis in the lows all the way down to about 60Hz before dropping off.
-This made the bassline in the song ???? by EDEN really rumble its way through the song in a way that remained easy to hear and intact even when outdoors.
+As you can see from the frequency response chart, bass notes receive a good amount of amplification but sub-bass notes are attenuated (a common problem with portable speakers).
+This makes the bassline in the song ???? by EDEN really rumble its way through the song in a way that remains easy to hear even when outdoors.

-When it comes to the mids and highs, I didn’t have too many issues.
 Vocals came through well enough and the two 25mm tweeters did a good job at handling the highs too.
-Hi-hats and cymbals didn’t come across super loud and clear, which you can hear in You Only Live Once by The Strokes where the shakes throughout the chorus seem kind of distant and muted, but they also never became harsh which is good.
+Hi-hats and cymbals didn’t come across super loud and clear.
+You can hear in You Only Live Once by The Strokes when the shakes throughout the chorus seem kind of distant and muted, but they also never became harsh which is good.
 You might not get the same level of clarity you’re used to from something like a soundbar, but even at high volumes, there was no distortion which you can’t say for all Bluetooth speakers that are designed for outdoor use.
-Of course, if you want to tweak the sound of your music more you can always just go into the app and tweak the EQ for yourself.
+Of course, if you want to tweak the sound of your music more you can always go into the app and tweak the EQ for yourself.

-The UE Hyperboom is a great speaker that fills a niche perfectly, but that comes at a cost of $399.
+The UE HYPERBOOM is a rock-solid Bluetooth speaker that fills a niche perfectly, but that comes at a cost of $399 USD.
 Whether or not you should buy it really depends on whether or not you have a few hundred dollars lying around.
-While I can’t see too many people dropping the money to pick this up (especially when you can get multiple smaller speakers for that price) I don’t see anyone being disappointed with the speaker once its blasting music in their yard.
+While I can’t see too many people dropping the money to pick this up (especially when you can get multiple smaller speakers for that price), it fills its role nicely.

-The UE Hyperboom fills a void in the UE lineup, and it does it really well.
-It solves some of the most annoying party problems, and it’s tough IPX4 build means you don’t have to baby it.
+The UE HYPERBOOM fills a void in the UE lineup, and it does it really well.
+It solves some of the most annoying party problems, and its tough IPX4 build means you don’t have to baby it.
 Not to mention that it sounds really good and the Adaptive EQ is a clever solution to not knowing where someone is going to place the speaker in space.
-Plus, the addition of an optical input means you can use this speaker everyday, even when you’re not throwing Project X style parties.
-If you wanted a super portable speaker for going out on a boat or to the beach, you have the Wonderboom 2.
-If you’re living in a dorm or maybe just want a better sounding speaker for your next tropical getaway, you have the UE Boom 3.
-But if you want a big speaker with big sound for your next party, the UE Hyperboom is the only way to go.
+Plus, the addition of an optical input means you can use this speaker every day, even when you’re not throwing Project X-style parties.